lightpack/docs/transformers.md

 ---

 ## Handling Missing or Null Relations
-- If a relation is missing or not included, it is omitted from the output.
+- If a relation is not included in the `includes()` call, it is omitted from the output.
+- If a relation is included but the value is `null`, it returns an empty array `[]`.
-- If a relation is included but null or empty, it appears as an empty array or null, as appropriate.
+- If a relation is included but the collection is empty, it returns an empty array `[]`.
+- If a relation method doesn't exist on the model, it is silently skipped (not loaded).
+- If a relation is already eager loaded, the transformer uses the cached result instead of lazy loading it again.

 ---